-Hieu had been critical of Thieu in past over corruption.
+Hieu had been critical of Thieu in the past over corruption.
 Accident theory not widely believed.

 - Toward General Nguyễn Văn Toàn:

-Dep commander of Saigon area, Gen Hieu, dies of self-inflicted gunshot (New York Times) death followe argument with superior over tactics (UPI, New York Daily News).
+Dep commander of Saigon area, Gen Hieu, dies of self-inflicted gunshot (New York Times) death following an argument with superior over tactics (UPI, New York Daily News).

 Discreet and low-keyed

-Firstly, he studied and performed more big battles than any other generals, be it Vietnamese, Viet Cong or American, on the Vietnam battlefields: Than Phong 1, Pleime, Duc Hue/Svay rieng (at corps level); Do Xa, An Dien (at divisional level); Dai Bang 800, Snoul (at regimental level).
-The reason for this ignorance is that because my brother hide behind the other commanders (Do Cao Tri, Vinh Loc, Pham Quoc Thuan) in his role of Corps Chief of Staff or Corps Deputy Commander.
+Firstly, he studied and performed more big battles than any other generals, be it Vietnamese, Viet Cong or American, on the Vietnam battlefields: Than Phong 1, Pleime, Duc Hue/Svay Rieng (at corps level); Do Xa, An Dien (at divisional level); Dai Bang 800, Snoul (at regimental level).
+The reason for this ignorance is that because my brother hides behind the other commanders (Do Cao Tri, Vinh Loc, Pham Quoc Thuan) in his role as Corps Chief of Staff or Corps Deputy Commander.

-Furthermore, my brother’s control and command style was so smooth and so gentle that the units and the commanders that he make use thought that they held the initiative while they in fact obeyed to his operational order and guidance.
-Whenever he needed to use a specific unit in a battle or operation, he never put them in a position that required them to perform beyond their ability and he always provided them with sufficient support.
+Furthermore, my brother’s control and command style were so smooth and so gentle that the units and the commanders that he make use thought that they held the initiative while they obeyed to his operational order and guidance.
+Whenever he needed to use a specific unit in a battle or operation, he never put them in a position that required them to perform beyond their ability, and he always provided them with sufficient support.
 In the Than Phong 1 operation, my brother notes:

 The task forces were closely controlled in their progress.
 They retained complete freedom of action, but 2d Corps planning had compelled them to occupy high grounds along the highway and to move by successive bounds.